gitmateusamaral/MatrixCalculator/README.md

 # Matrix Calculator

-A Matrix calculator with graphic representation and operations between matrix
+A Matrix calculator with graphic representation and operations between matrix made by students of NAVE